deanblackborough/professional-coding-what-to-expect/README.md

 # Professional Coding: What to expect?

-I was inspired to create this site after reading a thread on the ArsTechnica forum; it is a collection of answers provided freely by professional developers, I have simply collated and organised the responses.
+I was inspired to create this site after reading a thread on the ArsTechnica forum; it is a collection of answers provided freely by professional developers, I have merely collated and organised the responses.